Franchise Financial Projections Cheat Sheet

 Common Mistakes to Avoid in Financial Projections

 The process of creating financial projections is intricate and any common errors can result in substantial financial challenges.
+Many franchises face similar financial challenges, such as underestimating expenses and overestimating revenue.
 One major mistake is overestimating revenue, which can result in unrealistic expectations and financial shortfalls.
 It’s crucial to base revenue projections on realistic assumptions and market data.

 Underestimating expenses is another frequent error that can lead to inadequate budgeting and potential cash flow issues.
+Over-hiring during the pre-opening phase is a common cash flow mistake for new franchisees.
 Ignoring the impact of inflation on costs can further exacerbate this problem, leading to underestimation of future expenses.
 Failing to consider market trends and industry insights can lead to projections that are out of sync with the current business environment.
 This oversight may hinder the company’s ability to make informed decisions and achieve its goals.

 Assuming constant growth without considering potential market downturns or competitive pressures can lead to overly optimistic projections.
 Conducting scenario analysis and sensitivity testing with updated data helps understand the potential impacts of different assumptions.
 Comparing actual performance against model forecasts can identify variances and provide valuable insights into the reasons behind them.